CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

     attribute value from the source attribute values.

--   **Rules documentation -** In addition to validation and translation rules, a translation row allows textually describing (documenting) corresponding rules and flag them when they are not in sync with the description.
-This allows an editor to textually specify rules without actually implementing them but still be able to warn the actual rule coder that the translation specification changed.
+-   **Rules documentation -** In addition to validation and translation rules, a translation row allows a text description (documentation) of the corresponding rules and a flag indicating whether the translation rules are in sync with the description.
+This allows an editor to textually specify rules without actually implementing them, the flag warns the actual rule coder that the translation specification changed.

 -   **Execution -** The translation engine is executed as any normal SQL function.
 It returns a SETOF rows of type RECORD.